WICG/scheduling-apis/README.md

 ### High level goals
 We want to explore two avenues:
 #### a.
-JS library
+High level API
-develop a freely available “standardized” (potential LAPI) scheduling library, written in JS.
+a higher level scheduler API, potentially part of [“standardized” library](https://github.com/tc39-transfer/proposal-javascript-standard-library/blob/master/slides-JS-std-lib-July-2018.pdf).
 #### b.
-Platform primitives
+Low level API & Platform primitives
-develop primitives to fill platform gaps so that JS schedulers can be successful and so that it is easier to serve the goal of “improved responsiveness guarantees”.
+develop primitives to fill platform gaps so that (above higher level) scheduler library can be successful and so that it is easier to serve the goal of “improved responsiveness guarantees”.

 ### Platform Gaps
 **The yielding & coordination issue**